nbicocchi/MLOps/README.md

 [M9 DevSecOps](modules/devsecops)
 * The DevOps model and its benefits
-* Automating code linting and security testing in automated builds
+* Automating code linting, security testing, and deployment with GitHub Actions
-* GitHub Actions Workflows

 [M10 MLOps](modules/mlops)
 * MLOps and their benefits in distributed contexts